anms23/aspose-imaging-probe/howto_crop_image.md

 ---
-title: How to crop an image
+title: How to crop an image with Aspose.Imaging program library
-description: Library for image editing.
-Photo editing automation.
-Image manipulation by NET (C#) program.
-Crop an image.
+description: Crop an image.
+Select rectangle area for cropping.
+Crop photo by shifts.
 keywords: [crop an image, image crop, crop photo, image cropping]
 ---

-# How to crop an image
+# How to crop an image with Aspose.Imaging program library

 You can select between two types of possible cropping: either indicate new image boundaries by shifts from the sides of the image, i.e. 10 px for left, right top and bottom shifts or create a rectangle with the desired size and use it for image cropping.